-Here at Advanced Vision Care we believe the results of using LASIK speak for themselves.
-Leaving aside the relatively pain-free process and faster recovery time, we have found that ALL of our patients have eyesight that will achieve driving standard level and 95% will achieve 20/20 vision.
+Here at Advanced Vision Care, we believe the results of using LASIK speak for themselves.
+Leaving aside the relatively pain-free process and faster recovery time, we have found that ALL of our patients have eyesight that will achieve the driving standard level and 95% will achieve 20/20 vision.

 That is the real attraction for LASIK eye surgery but not everyone is suitable for it.
 It’s only really for those with prescriptions up to:

 If you would like to find out more about Laser Eye Surgery and the differences between PRK and LASIK, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.